-Elly Blue will be talking on tour about her new book, Bikenomics: How Bicycling Can Save the Economy.
-She is also the author of Everyday Bicycling: How to Ride a Bicycle for Transportation (Whatever your Lifestyle).
-When she isn’t writing, she publishes books and zines about all aspects of bicycle transportation.
+Elly Blue is the co-producer/director of Groundswell and the author of Bikenomics: How Bicycling Can Save the Economy and Everyday Bicycling: How to Ride a Bicycle for Transportation (Whatever your Lifestyle).
+When she isn’t writing, she is the marketing director of Microcosm Publishing, producing books and zines about all aspects of feminism, self-empowerment, and bicycle transportation.
 She lives in Portland, Oregon.

 Aaron Cynic is an independent journalist and activist from Chicago.
 He writes regularly for Chicagoist and the Diatribe Media collective.
 His work has also appeared on Shareable, Truthout, Z Magazine and in numerous other publications and zines.
 When he isn’t documenting Dinner and Bikes through blogging, audio, video, and photos, he’ll be driving the van, managing our traveling bookstore, and smiling a lot.

 Ruby is a Public Access Certified medical alert dog.
 Her job is to be Joe’s personal assistant.
 Her hobbies including napping and eating.
 When off duty, her favorite food is peanut butter and her favorite activity is sleeping.